webpy/webpy.github.com/godaddy.com.md

 # godaddy.com

 I signed up for the Deluxe Linux account.
-I don't know anything about the Windows account.
+I don't know anything about the Windows account, although I do run Windows on my client machine.
 Presumably, the virtual and dedicated Linux accounts are also possible.

 Godaddy has support for Python and MySQL (albeit an older version).